 Customized Terms and Conditions

-The first thing to realize is the legal risks associated with particular websites differ dramatically.
+The first thing to realize is websites face different legal risks.
 Consider a dating site.
 The typical dating site faces the following legal issues:

-- Members uploading content that violates intellectual property rights of other parties such as images,
+- People uploading content that violates intellectual property rights of other parties such as images,

 - Members spamming other members,

-- Members posting comments or images that are obscene or rude,
+- Individuals posting comments or pictures that are obscene or rude,

 - Members harassing one another, and

-- Members meeting and assaulting each other offline.
+- People meeting and assaulting each other offline.

 Don’t think these types of issues arise and are serious problems?
 Match.com would beg to differ.

-In 2010, Mary Kay Beckman was introduced to Wade Ridley through the “suggested match” system on the website.
+In 2010, Mary Kay Beckman met Wade Ridley through the “suggested match” system on the website.
 Beckman and Ridley met a few times, but Beckman decided to end it and move on.
 Ridley did not react well.
 After sending harassing emails to her, Ridley eventually ambushed Beckman in her garage stabbing her ten times and kicking her nearly to death.

 Beckman sued Match.com for negligence, negligent misrepresentation, deceptive trade, failure to warn, and negligent infliction of emotional distress.
 She claimed $10 million in damages.
-The case was ultimately dismissed based on the disclaimer of any such duties in the terms, but Match.com and other large dating sites were investigated by the Attorney General of California – ultimately agreeing to institute background checks.
+A judge ultimately dismissed the case based on the disclaimer of any such duties in the terms, but the California Attorney General investigated Match.com and other large dating sites as well.
+Ultimately, the companies agreed to institute background checks.

 If you run a dating site and do not address topics such as background checks and members meeting offline, then legal problems beckon.
 Sooner or later, members are going to clash and lawsuits will fly.
 Your terms must be expertly drafted to address the liability associated with these events.